Application Deadline: Dec. 15, 11:59 p.m. EST

 - Your personal statement should showcase your strengths and provide an overview of your background, goals, academic and professional aspirations, and a commitment to public service.
-The personal statement should be approximately two to four pages.
+The personal statement should be approximately two to four pages, double-spaced.
 If you wish to address any weaknesses in your application, it is better to write a separate, succinct, fact-based explanation as an addendum.

 - Supplemental essay

 - Beyond your other application requirements, we want to get to know you on a more personal and individual basis.
 We would like you to answer the question, "What do you like best and least about where and how you grew up?"
 Your answer should be concise, 200 to 300 words, double spaced.